abraralawadhi-debug/it7405-project-an/README.md

 To run the SmartLib system exactly as it was developed, follow these steps:

-1. Install Anaconda & Create the Virtual Environment Step A — Open Anaconda Prompt
+1️⃣ Install Anaconda & Create the Virtual Environment

+Step A — Open Anaconda Prompt

 Step B — Create the environment (only once):

-`conda create -n library_env python=3.10`
+`conda create -n library_env python=3.10 -y`

-Step C — Activate the environment:
+Step C — Activate the environment: conda activate library_env

-`conda activate library_env`

-2. Install Required Python Packages
+2️⃣ Install Required Python Packages

 Inside your project folder, run: